melissaehong/AllProjects/README.md

 # AllProjects

-This repository is a culmination of all the work I have created since June 2016.
-The majority of work has been the result of attendance and participation in Coding Dojo, a full stack software development program.
-For more information about Coding Dojo, the website is: http://www.codingdojo.com
+This repository is a culmination of all the work I have created.

 A guide through the different folders: